Staining

 Chlorine, while not the main culprit, contributes by oxidizing the copper in the hair.

-Red - Brown
+Examples of Red Brown Staining

 Iron stains in swimming pools can be a nuisance, but fortunately, there are ways to tackle them.
 Let’s dive into the details: